neuralmidifx/neuralmidifx.github.io/docs/Datatypes/CustomizableDataTypes.md

 {: .note }
 > For this Stage of Deployment, You should modify the following files
 >
-> [Model_Input.h](https://github.com/behzadhaki/NeuralMidiFXPlugin/blob/master/NeuralMidiFXPlugin/NeuralMidiFXPlugin/Model_Input.h){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
->
-> [Model_Output.h](https://github.com/behzadhaki/NeuralMidiFXPlugin/blob/master/NeuralMidiFXPlugin/NeuralMidiFXPlugin/Model_Output.h){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+> [CustomStructs.h](https://github.com/behzadhaki/NeuralMidiFXPlugin/blob/master/NeuralMidiFXPlugin/NeuralMidiFXPlugin/CustomStructs.h){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 >

 You can modify the structures as you wish by adding or removing fields.